nubs/which-cli/README.md

 system.
 Alternatively, a `which.bat` script is included.
 You may need to add the `bin` directory from this repository to your `PATH` environment variable to be able to access the command globally.

+## License
+which-cli is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.